livecode/livecode-ide/Documentation/specs/tutorial-syntax.md

 stack.
 - "image": Displays an image in the tutorial stack.
 The image must be located in an _resources folder next to the tutorial's lessons folder.
+- "url": Displays a browser set to the specified url.
 - "value": Causes occurrences of the string "<value>" within the tutorial instruction text to be replaced with the specified value.
 - "file": Specifies the desired file target of a step's 'Import as'